-There is the potential in future budget years for call volume increase with the possible development proposed around the Town.
-If the Cushing Village project moves forward, it may impact the Fire Prevention Bureau during construction and should have minimal impact on Fire Suppression and EMS once the project is completed.
-One large project which has commenced is the Uplands Project.
-There is considerable amount of demand during construction on the Fire Prevention Bureau.
-The impacts on the Department, once the project is completed are not fully known at this time but could be substantial.
-The last remaining potential projects is the proposed development at McLean Hospital.
+The last remaining potential project is the proposed and idled development at McLean Hospital.
 Again, with the uncertainty of the projects the impacts have not been identified.
 The Department attempts to analyze proposed projects looking at both the impact of the development on the resources of the Fire Department, and how the projects could impact to Fire and EMS response in the Town.
 These projects are continually being revised and we are participating in the process.
 We will continue to raise our concerns and reanalyze as the projects move through the design and planning process.

-FY-16 ACCOMPLISHMENTS:
+FY17 ACCOMPLISHMENTS: